brenmcnamara/Infindi/README.md

   - Select the correct provisioning profile and certificate: "iOS Distribution" and "App Store Findi Provisioning"
   - Select "Upload"

-9. Save the build
+#### 8. Save the build
   - We keep copies of all our builds in the GDrive folder
   - In the organizer, select "export"
   - This will put you through the same flow as in step 8 when uploading to the App Store.
 Answer the questions the same
   - Name the ipa file that is exported using the following convention: "com.findi.main-<version number>"
   - Put it in the "IPA Files" folder of the GDrive

-10. You will receive an email notifying if the build was successful or not
+#### 9. You will receive an email notifying if the build was successful or not
   - If not, please make the necessary fixes or reach out to someone if you do not know how to fix the issue
+  - Note that it may take a while for test flight to review and accept the beta.
+This email could take a while to show

-11. In Test Flight, under the new build, go through the compliance steps
+#### 10. In Test Flight, under the new build, go through the compliance steps
   - We do not use encryption

-12. Undo steps 4 and 5
+#### 11. Undo steps 4 and 5
   - We want our local repo to be configured for debug, not release

-13. Commit and push the new version and build number
+#### 12. Commit and push the new version and build number

-14. Happy Dance!
+#### 13. Happy Dance!